-A balance transfer credit card offers an ultra-low promotional interest rate (for example, 0%) for a set period (for example, six months).
+A balance transfer credit card is a credit card that offers an ultra-low introductory interest rate (for example, 0%) for a set promotional period (for example, six months).
 When you transfer a balance onto this credit card, you’ll pay only this low interest rate for the promotional period.
 Balance transfer credit cards are a good way to pay off debt because you won’t have high interest charges adding to your balance every month.

 After the promotional period ends, your credit card’s interest rate will rise back to normal levels, so it’s important that you pay off all of your debt before that happens.
 Some balance transfer credit cards also charge a fee to transfer a balance, usually in the range of 1 – 3%, but this is still lower than normal credit card interest rates.